jrfonseca/drmingw/README.md

 Example
 -------

 The sample` sample.exe` application uses the second method above.
-Copy `mgwhelp.dll` and `exchndl.dll` to executable directory.
+Copy `exchndl.dll`, `mgwhelp.dll`, etc. to the executable directory.
 When you run it, even before general protection fault dialog box appears, it's written to the `sample.RPT` file a report of the fault.

 Here is how `sample.RPT` should look like: